-There’s nothing cozier than a bottle of Cabernet enrobed in soft cable knit!
-The more ornate the knit’s sleeve design, the more festive your final product!
+There’s nothing cozier than a bottle of Cabernet covered in soft cable knit!
+The more ornate the knit’s sleeve design, the more festive your final product will look.

-- Using the same sleeve, cut another 3” cuff and slice it vertically so it lays flat.
-This will serve as the flat bottom for your sleeve.
+- Cut another 3-inch section from the same sleeve.
+This will serve as the flat bottom for your wrapping.

-- Measure and cut around the circumference of your bottle about a half-inch larger.
-Next, turn the full sleeve inside out and sew or hot glue the bottom onto the sleeve.
-Turn it right side out.
+- Turn the full sleeve inside out and sew or hot glue the bottom onto the sleeve.
+Turn it right side out once secure.

-- A monochromatic ribbon tied into a bow finishes this dressed-and-ready-to-be-merry package!
+- Place the bottle inside your new gift wrap.
+A monochromatic ribbon tied into a bow finishes this dressed-and-ready-to-be-merry package!

 Give new life to that old studded sweatshirt.
 Those metal grommets offer an upscale decorative element that’ll keep your giftee from shredding your gift wrap to pieces — at least for a few minutes!

 - Remove studs from garment, either manually or with scissors.

 - Hot glue studs directly onto wrapping paper.
 The first row will be staggered from the second.
 Use a ruler to line up the studs, your eyes are incredibly deceiving and a uniformly straight line is key.